lexibrown/COMP4004-AS1/README.txt

 Lexi Brown
 GitHub Repo: https://github.com/lexibrown/COMP4004-AS1

-PLEASE READ EVERYTHINGs (i tried okay)
+PLEASE READ EVERYTHING (i tried okay)

 TO RUN IN ECLIPSE:

+Run the CucumberSuite.java as a Junit test

 All documentation is the /resources folder